edilma/challenges/README.md

 # React Code Challenges

-This website will showcase some react challenges.
+This website showcases some react challenges.

 The website is dynamic and will render a new page when the code is called.